An Empirical Study on Activity Recognition in Long Surgical Videos

-\textbf{III.} \textit{Surgeon.} Surgeons lead the procedure and significantly affect the surgical workflow.
-In this experiment, we train our model on videos from 13 surgeons and assess the model's performance on videos from the remaining surgeons.
+\textbf{III.} \textbf{Surgeon.} Surgeons lead the procedure and significantly affect the surgical workflow.
+In this experiment, we train our model on videos from 13 surgeons and assess the model's performance on videos from the remaining 8 surgeons.
 The surgeons are split such that we obtain an 80\%-20\% train-test split on case videos.

-\textbf{IV.} \textit{Surgery Type.} With this split, we assess if the model can generalize to novel procedures by training on 21 specific procedures (Lobectomy, Colectomy, etc.) and testing on 7 other unseen procedures (Umbilical Hernia Repair, etc.).
+\textbf{IV.} \textbf{Procedure.} With this split, we assess if the model can generalize to novel procedures by training on 21 specific procedures (Lobectomy, Colectomy, etc.) and testing on 7 other unseen procedures (Umbilical Hernia Repair, etc.).
 The resulting split has a train-test split of 80:20 on case videos.

-\textbf{V.} \textit{Chronological.} We would like to see our models keep up with the evolution of OR workflow over time.
+\textbf{V.} \textbf{Chronological.} We would like to see our models keep up with the evolution of OR workflow over time.
 We thus introduced a split where the first 80\% of chronologically-ordered cases were placed in the train set with the following 20\% in the test set.